internetstandards/Internet.nl/documentation/Installation.md

 - Celery and celery beat
   These services need to be setup manually.
 You can follow [these](http://docs.celeryproject.org/en/latest/userguide/daemonizing.html) instructions and consult the [example configuration files](example_configuration/).
+  The example configuration files are included for systemd and should be placed in the correct directories.

 The basics of the celery and celery beat services:

 * List all services: systemctl list-units --type=service